Skip to content

 Create cluster using an automated process

 As seen in earlier steps, when creating an Amazon EKS cluster, if not using the using API_AND_CONFIG_MAP or API authentication mode, and not opting out to delegate cluster-admin permissions to the cluster creator, the IAM entity user or role, such as a federated user that creates the cluster, is automatically granted system:masters permissions in the cluster's RBAC configuration.
 Even being a best practice to remove this permission, as described here if using the CONFIG_MAP authentication method, relying on aws-auth ConfigMap, this access cannot be revoked.
-Therefore it is a good idea to create the cluster with an infrastructure automation pipeline tied to dedicated IAM role, with no permissions to be assumed by other users or entities and regularly audit this role permissions, policies, and who have access to the trigger the pipeline.
+Therefore it is a good idea to create the cluster with an infrastructure automation pipeline tied to dedicated IAM role, with no permissions to be assumed by other users or entities and regularly audit this role's permissions, policies, and who has access to trigger the pipeline.
 Also, this role should not be used to perform routine actions on the cluster, and be exclusively used to cluster level actions triggered by the pipeline, via SCM code changes for example.

 Create the cluster with a dedicated IAM role